J. Dudley Woodberry

-Woodberry's primary contribution to the field of Islamic-Christian relations has been in the area of Christian evangelism to Muslims, theological comparative works, as well as numerous reflections and articles concerning relevant topics in the world of Christian Muslim relations.
-Woodberry also emphasizes a holistic approach to missions that is theologically sound, learned in behavioural sciences, and is not ignorant of mission and church history.
+Woodberry's primary contribution to the field of Islamic-Christian relations has been in the area of "respectful understanding and witness among Muslims," theological comparative works, as well as numerous reflections and articles concerning relevant topics in the world of Muslim-Christian relations.
+Woodberry also emphasizes a holistic approach to intercultural outreach that is theologically grounded, learned in behavioural sciences, and is not ignorant of the history of Muslim-Christian encounter.

 Background

-Woodberry was born to American missionary parents working in the Chinese province of Shandong in 1934.
+Woodberry was born to American parents engaged in Christian ministry in the Chinese province of Shandong in 1934.
 He became a Christian "in a childlike way" at the age of three while his family was on furlough back in the States.
 Upon returning to China, Woodberry recalls surviving an incident where he fell into the freezing Yantai harbour and barely survived the subsequent pneumonia.
 This incident (in Woodberry's own words), "led to a sense that I had been saved for a purpose".
 Woodberry would later be sent to the China Inland Mission School in Chefoo where, due to the outbreak of World War II, he would be detained as a prisoner of war by the Japanese.
 Eventually Woodberry (and his brothers and sisters) were exchanged for Japanese civilians in America and, after a year of separation from his parents, he was reunited with them.

 Life in America

 Woodberry began his life in America in Upstate New York after a brief stint at Cornell University where his parents studied agriculture.
 When his Father then decided to move back to China, Woodberry followed his mother and one sister to Nyack, NY where she taught missions at the Missionary Training Institute (now Nyack College).
-At the age of 13, Woodberry went to boarding school at The Stony Brook School in Stony Brook, Long Island, where he developed a strong work ethic and saw continued growth in his heart for missions.
+At the age of 13, Woodberry went to boarding school at The Stony Brook School in Stony Brook, Long Island.

-Eventually choosing to attend Union College in Schenectady, New York, (where he obtained a Bachelor of Arts) Woodberry soon found himself growing restless and soon embarked on a ministry tour of Latin America – eager to ignite his passion for missions.
+Eventually choosing to attend Union College in Schenectady, New York, (where he obtained a Bachelor of Arts) Woodberry soon found himself growing restless and soon embarked on a ministry tour of Latin America – eager to become involved in intercultural outreach.
 It was at a stopover in Havana, Cuba, where Woodberry sensed he should enter seminary teaching "as a means of equipping indigenous Christians for ministry".
-His calling to specifically focus on evangelizing to Muslims was confirmed on a trip to Lebanon where he observed the Palestinian refugee camps and began to "sense some of the issues of peace and justice that must be part of a holistic Gospel".
+His calling to specifically focus on outreach to Muslims was confirmed on a trip to Lebanon where he observed the Palestinian refugee camps and began to "sense some of the issues of peace and justice that must be part of a holistic Gospel".